JRandy77/SupervisedML/Slides/markdown/03_nonlinearity.md

 ## Workflow You’ll Use

-1. Load the drug response dataset
+1. Load the drug response dataset.
-2. Fit a **baseline linear model**
+2. Fit a **baseline linear model**.
-3. Add polynomial features (degree=3)
+3. Add polynomial features (degree=3).
-4. Compare model performance
+4. Compare model performance.
 5. Visualize:
-   - data vs linear fit
+  - data vs linear fit.
-   - data vs polynomial fit
+  - data vs polynomial fit.

 ---

 ## What to Look For

-- Does adding curvature improve MAE?
+- Do non-linear functions of $x$ improve MAE?
 - Does the polynomial model better follow the data trend?
 - Is the relationship between top predictor + effect nonlinear?
 - When does added flexibility risk overfitting?